d05dev/Block-Studio-Theme-VSCode/README.md

 <img style="width: 450px;" src="https://greencoinstudios.com/screenshot2.png" />

+Block Studio Theme is a dark theme that brings the familiar color palette of Roblox Studio to your VS code editor.

+This theme has been thoroughly tested for color accuracy and supports all major languages and file types.
+We're also free and open source under the MIT license, so it's safe and transparent.

 ## Installation
 1. Download the extension
 2. Open **Select Color Theme** in the command palette: